jlortiz0/PlayerCollars/README.md

 where `#` is a button, `O` is planks, and `I` is an iron ingot.

 If an owner uses a clicker, nearby owned players will be forced to look at the owner.
-The radius is determined by the level of Lure the clicker is enchanted with.
+The radius is determined by the level of Audible the clicker is enchanted with.

 Clickers can be dyed in the same manner as leather armor.

 ## Attribution

-The player leashing code was derived from Fabric mod [Leashable Players](https://modrinth.com/mod/leashable-players).
-Additionally, the original collar model was derived from [Player Collars](https://www.curseforge.com/minecraft/mc-mods/player-collars), although it has been reworked.
+The player leashing code was derived from [Leashable Players](https://modrinth.com/mod/leashable-players).

 This mod is licensed under the MIT license.
 Please try not to bully your players/partner(s) too hard with this mod.
 That's for me only.